mrestuccia/tic-tac-toe/README.md

 style.js
 - It's using a basic media query just to decide the size of grid of the game.
 - It's using Viewport Height or Viewport Width depending on the orientation.

+Note: this was coded using ES6 without webpack.
+Will work only in certain browsers such as the latest version of Safari and Chrome.